A student who has successfully completed a course of study based on Advanced 1 and Advanced 2 will be able to:

 Demonstrate an assured and confident performance with a high level of engagement.

-Designed to be taught over two years.
+Each level is designed to be taught over 2 years.

 4-5 classes weekly